Robert-van-Engelen/Forth850/README.md

 Assembler.
 See [ASMDEMO1.FTH](examples/ASMDEMO1.FTH) for an example with an explanation how this works.

+You can write Forth source code in the built-in TEXT editor and read it back into Forth850 with the [TEXT](examples/TEXT.FTH) word.

 I've implemented Forth850 as efficiently as possible in direct threaded code (DTC) with brand new Z80 code written from scratch.
 See the [technical implementation sections](#Implementation) why Forth850 is fast for a